• Home

 • ¼ teaspoon vanilla bean paste or ½ teaspoon vanilla extract

-• 1 tiny drop yellow food coloring paste
+• 1 drop yellow food coloring paste

 Buttercream Filling

-• ½ cup 100 grams granulated or extra fine sugar
+• ½ cup granulated or extra fine sugar (100 grams)

 • ½ teaspoon vanilla extract

-• Pinch of kosher salt
+• ⅛ teaspoon of kosher salt

 Instructions